Super-natural/superTween/README.md

 			scaleX: Number,                         //X Scale
 			scaleY: Number,                         //Y Scale
 			delay: Number,                          //Animation delay (in seconds)
+			transformOrigin: String,								//What point to animate from
 			ease: String,         			//ease to use
 			onComplete: Function,    		//function called on complete
 			onCompleteParams: Array,        	//paramenters to pass to completion function });

 ## superTween.killAll
 Stops all animation currently being handled by superTween

+## superTween.set
+Instantly sets an array of elements to a value
+This has an addition variable "display" which will set the display of an element to whatever you input

+App.superTween.set([elemW, elemX, elemY],	{x: 500, y: 500, display: "block"});

 ##superTween.run360
 Runs a 360 animation (see below for more)